 Because a hardware wallet prevents your private keys from ever coming into contact with any online systems, hackers are never able to access it.
 The drawback is that this method is too slow to support frequent asset trading, often requiring 24-48 hours to transfer funds.
 It’s also difficult to scale once you have global offices that need to move funds 24/7.

-Warm wallets combine the transaction speed of hot wallets with an additional level of security.
+Warm wallets combine the transaction speed of hot wallets with an additional level of security, similar to cold wallets.
 The keys are held online and transactions can be created automatically, but human involvement is needed to sign the transaction and send it to the blockchain.

 |Connects to internet|